tplooker/draft-looker-cose-cwt-claims-in-headers/draft-ietf-cose-cwt-claims-in-headers.md

 In cases where CWT claims are present both in the payload and the header of a CWT, an application receiving such a structure MUST verify that their values are identical, unless the application defines other specific processing rules for these claims.

-It is RECOMMENDED that the CWT claims header parameter is used only in a protected header to avoid the contents being malleable.
+It is RECOMMENDED that the CWT Claims header parameter is used only in a protected header to avoid the contents being malleable.
 The header parameter MUST only occur once in either the protected or unprotected header of a COSE structure.

-The CWT claims header parameter MAY be used in any COSE object using header parameters, such as COSE_Sign objects.
+The CWT Claims header parameter MAY be used in any COSE object using header parameters, such as COSE_Sign objects.
 Its use is not restricted to CWTs.

 # Privacy Considerations